Equality, diversity and inclusion

 What have we done about it?

-The Pathways to Planning team believes that the best way to recruit a diverse group of graduates is to involve a diverse range of professionals within the design of its recruitment and assessment process.
+The Pathways to Planning team believes that the best way to recruit a diverse group of graduates is to involve a diverse range of individuals within the design of its recruitment and assessment process.
+To learn more about how we have been working to build a fair assessment process, please find information below about each stage of the process.

-We strongly encourage applicants who require reasonable adjustments to please complete the relevant section of their application form.
-A member of our support team will then get in touch to discuss how we can support you in the application process.
-Some stages of the process are difficult to amend retrospectively, so we strongly encourage candidates to get in touch before starting an assessment if we can make any adjustments to the assessment process.
+We cannot make retrospective adjustments to your assessments or scoring, so we strongly encourage candidates to get in touch before starting an assessment if we can make any adjustments to support you.
 Information about candidates is held confidentially and will not impact their application in any way outside of our team making reasonable adjustments.

 Competencies

-To embed diversity in the heart of Pathways to Planning, we’ve designed the core assessment criteria – our competencies – in collaboration with the Young Planners Network and the BAME Planners Network, with a good gender balance between representatives.
-These competencies can be found on our website, with written descriptions for each heading.
-They are the only assessment tool that we will use in our recruitment process: we will not be using candidates’ work experience, university of study, degree subject, or any other measure to influence the application process.
+The finished competencies can be found on our website, with written descriptions for each heading.
+They are the only assessment tool that we will use in our recruitment process.
+We will not be using candidates’ work experience, university of study, degree subject or any other measure to influence the application process.

 Situational judgement test